dms-vep/dms-vep-pipeline-3/homepage/README.md

     node-version: [22.x]
 ```

 Check your version of node with `node -v`.
-If the local version of node if different than [`deploy.yml`](.github/workflows/deploy.yaml), either upgrade your local version or upgrade the version in [`deploy.yml`](.github/workflows/deploy.yaml).
+If the local version of node is different than [`deploy.yml`](.github/workflows/deploy.yaml) either upgrade your local version or upgrade the version in [`deploy.yml`](.github/workflows/deploy.yaml).
+It may also be necessary to run `npm audit fix` to fix your `package-lock.json`.

 ## Creating a `homepage/` directory